UX143

 OI: Abnormal bone metabolism leads to decreased bone mass, and increased bone fragility and weakness

-Approximately 85% to 90% of OI cases are caused by mutations in the COL1A1 or COL1A2 genes, leading to either reduced or abnormal collagen and changes in bone metabolism.
-As collagen represents the foundation upon which bone is formed, individuals with OI have increased bone resorption (breakdown of old bone) and inadequate production of new bone, which leads to decreased bone mass and causes bone fragility and weakness.
-Individuals with OI experience bone brittleness, which leads to a high rate of fractures, including at atypical sites, bone deformities, including abnormal spine curvature, pain, decreased mobility and short stature.
-There are no FDA or EMA approved treatments for OI, which affects approximately 60,000 people in our territories.
+Osteogenesis Imperfecta (OI) includes a group of genetic disorders impacting bone metabolism.
+Approximately 85% of OI cases are caused by a genetic variant in the COL1A1 or COL1A2 genes, leading to reduced or abnormal collagen.
+Patients with OI exhibit inadequate production of new bone and excess bone resorption, resulting in decreased bone mineral density, bone fragility and weakness.
+OI can also lead to bone deformities, abnormal spine curvature, pain, decreased mobility, and short stature.
+No treatments are globally approved for OI, which affects approximately 60,000 people in commercially accessible geographies.

 UX143 is being developed under a collaboration and license agreement between Mereo BioPharma and Ultragenyx.